jacobheric/www.jacobheric.com/src/posts/2021-12-18-new-england-xmas.md

 ---
 layout: post
-title: Merry Xmas
+title: A New England Xmas
-image: 2021-12-23-xmas-troll.jpg
+image: 2021-12-18-new-england-xmas.jpg
 ---

-We had a message from an Xmas troll.